Hang Meas HDTV

 Hang Meas HDTV (ហង្សមាស HDTV) is a TV channel in Cambodia.
 Hang Meas HDTV is part of Rasmey Hang Meas Video Group Production, a media conglomerate entertainment company in Cambodia.
 It claims to own approximately 70% of Cambodia's entertainment industry, with a range of media platforms counting video and music video productions, radio stations, and TV stations covering news, sport, and entertainment.

+Although privately owned, Hang Meas TC is controlled indirectly by the ruling Cambodian People's Party (CPP).

 The TV channel began broadcasting in 2012 and became the first channel in the country to broadcast in high-definition.
 The TV channel also exclusively owns licenses to produce the format shows such as The Voice Cambodia, Cambodian Idol, X Factor Cambodia, and Cambodia's Got Talent, The Voice Kids Cambodia, Cambodian Idol Junior, Killer Karaoke Cambodia, The Mask Singer Cambodia, and I Am a Singer Cambodia.
 It also produces Khmer drama series, leading local news and big tour concerts for many brands in Cambodia.